confucianfighter/mamba-2.8b-hf-breakdown/README.md

 dt is projected from 160 to a 5120 dimensional vector.

 The learned A matrix (16 by 5120) is then computed as the negative exponent of A_log.
-A_log was stored as the log of A, so this is a retrieval of a fixed learned value.
+A_log was stored as the log of the A weight matrix, so this is a retrieval of a fixed learned value.
 This is done for stability during training.

 "A" represents a continuous transition (instantaneous rate of change).
 It therefore must be "discretized" in order to convert that into time steps.
 I gather that this is analogous to computing what the daily interest rate should be in order to achieve some compounded result a year from now.
 Or perhaps the inverse of that.